This post may contain affiliate links. For more information, please read the full disclosure policy here.

 With a patio made for summertime eating and drinking, La Brasserie is definitely a restaurant to check out in Whistler.
 Although we enjoyed the cosy interior in winter, the food was delicious.
 They even have a poutine bar if that’s your sort of thing.

-Things to do in Whistler
+Whistler day trip – things to do in Whistler

-1. Pick up a map at the Whistler Visitor Centre, or one of their stands around the Village.
-They have a Village map, as well as maps of the surrounding area.
-Perfect for people looking to hike.
+You can find maps at the Whistler Visitor Centre, or at one of their stands around the Village.
+They have a Village map, as well as maps of the surrounding area, which are perfect for people looking to hike.

 Six weeks later…